MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/best-practices/best-practices-for-offline.md

 -   Flag your title appropriately in the application manifest.
 Only mark your title as “Xbox Live required” if all modes of gameplay require connectivity.

--   Xbox One games are allowed to use and rely on online services in all game modes.
+-   Xbox games are allowed to use and rely on online services in all game modes.
 If the game simply cannot continue because of a loss of service connectivity, then notify the user, end the gaming session, and return to the main menu or initial interactive state.

 -   Do not rely on the Xbox Help service for error messages and help related to offline states.
 The Xbox Help service requires a connection to Xbox Live.